hlavacs/ViennaEntityComponentSystem/README.md

 * vecs::VecsIteratorT\<my_namespace::PARTITION, ...\>
 * vecs::VecsRangeT\<my_namespace::PARTITION, ...\>

-which you can also use, but this is not recommended.
+which you can also use, if you want to.

 In the following examples it is assumed that there was no name given.
 If you use partition names, then change the examples accordingly by inserting the partition names into the VECS type names.